romene/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

 9. **What’s the current growth like?
 What are your plans for the future of Collectivity?**

   **Answer:** We are around 2000 people, around 300 users contributed in various activities, we are around  900-1000 people who completed a profile, it is a first sign of an activity for us.
 2000 registered and 300 who really contributed last year.

    An important thing that we like it’s not just number of people, but it’s also where they come from.
 We have people from 90 different countries. **It’s what we are aiming for - to exchange expertise around the world.**

 10. **Who is your biggest competitor?
 Are there any other solutions similar to yours?
 How does Collectivity stand out?**
     **Answer:** The difference is in our sector.
 The fact that we place and release expertise from both South and Center is not so common.
 So far, I think we are good at mobilizing and reaching these people because we’ve worked with them for years.
 There are several of the initiatives, launched by big institutions that may have more chance of success.
 In practise no one joins their platform and contribute actively to the activities.
 So, so far, what makes the difference is we have more legitimacy than lots of other initiatives because we work for 4 years in this logic.
 11. **What are the plans for the future?**
     **Answer:** We have several ideas to improve.
 We would like to add some basic mechanisms that we had developed in the first year, but were not optimal to simplify the user experience.
 After that we would like to add some new features, but it is not yet particularly clear.

+Make sure to take a look at Collectivity here - <https://www.thecollectivity.org/>

+Collectivity case study - XYZXYZXYZ